 Nursing homes are intended to be safe spaces where senior citizens and people with disabilities can spend their days comfortably.
 If you have been subjected to abuse or neglect in one of these facilities, your rights have been violated.
 Recovering compensation for your damages is possible, but success often requires the aid of a skilled Oakville nursing home abuse & neglect lawyer.

-Contact Gatti, Keltner, Bienvenu & Montesi PLC to get in touch with one today.
+Contact Gatti, Keltner, Bienvenu & Montesi PLC to get in touch with our Oakville personal injury lawyers today.

 Nursing Home Abuse Is Wrong